PeterAI-del/Fairness-diagnostics-utkface/README.md

 Results may vary slightly due to random initialisation and dataset shuffling.
 All preprocessing, splits, and evaluation metrics are explicitly defined in the script.

-## Script B — Gender Classification Pipeline
+## Script B: Gender Classification Pipeline
 **File:** `scripts/Gender_classification_pipeline.py`
 **Branch:** `gender-pipeline-diagnostics`